 To compete with the diversified business strategies at large-scale enterprises, smaller ventures built their core product lines and focused on establishing their signature flavors.
 Leading distilleries in shochu manufacturing have been continuing business operations for several decades, successfully defending their positions against new market entrants.
 Furthermore, following relaxations of tax laws on production of beer and beer-like beverages, microbreweries challenged the balance in the Japanese beer market.
 While the major breweries forced the lion’s share of businesses out of the competition, successful ventures were mainly continued as side businesses.

 Alcohol consumptionAlcoholic beverages play a significant role in social and business lives in Japan, with liquor consumed at social gatherings, and business meetings with colleagues and customers.
 Drinking parties (nomikai) with coworkers, fellow students or friends are recurring social events in Japan.
 The most elaborated ones are typically held in December towards the end of the year.
 The significance of so called bonenkai is to forget all the troubles of the past year through the consumption of alcoholic beverages.

 Even though drinking parties have become commonplace in Japan, frequent liquor consumption is not necessarily a common habit.
-Trends in production and sales have been showing a gradual decline in recent years.
+Trends in production and sales have been slowing down in recent years.
 A shift towards a health-conscious lifestyle among young adults, coupled with gradual consumption and liquor tax hikes have been impacting the alcoholic beverage industry.
 Stricter penalties for driving under the influence have further effected a change among drivers.
-To cater to consumers turning away from alcohol, major breweries introduced their lines of non-alcoholic beers, which was considered a healthy alternative for frequent beer consumption.
+To cater to consumers turning away from alcohol, major breweries introduced their lines of non-alcoholic beers based on their core alcoholic drinks line.